 During 2016, we were only able to access the SIMADI market (during the period the market was available) and only received minimal amounts of U.S. dollars during the first three months of 2016.
 We did not receive any U.S. dollars via the CENCOEX (at an official rate of 6.3) or the DIPRO (at an official rate of 10.0).
 We expect that we will only have limited access to the DIPRO market to settle certain past transactions.
 However, if the option becomes available to us to use the DIPRO in the future, the Company will consider this further, as needed.
-For any U.S. dollars.
+For any U.S. dollar-denominated monetary asset or liability, such amounts do not get remeasured at month-end since it is already an asset or liability denominated in U.S. dollars.
 As a result of this evaluation, the Company reported a remeasurement loss of \$3.4 million for the year ended December 31, 2016.